ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

   - Introduced `KeyCreateFailedException`, `KeyReleasedException`
   - Renamed `KeyInvalidNameException` to `KeySetNameFailedException`
   - Renamed `KeyTypeMismatchException` to `KeyBinaryTypeNotSupportedException`
-- Introduced `KeySetReleasedException` being thrown when a release `KeySet` is being accessed
+- Introduced `KeySetReleasedException` being thrown when a released `KeySet` is being accessed
 - Methods which have been returning a nullable `Key`, now return an `Optional<Key>´

   - `KeySet::lookup*` now returns `Optional<Key>`